-Since the bank does not have adequate additional tier 1, hence the shortfall (10-5 = 5) would be deducted from the higher category of CET1.
+Since the bank does not have adequate additional tier 1, hence the shortfall (10-5 = 5) will be deducted from the higher category of capital i.e. CET1.

-After the above deductions, the Capital Structure of a Bank would show following position:
+After the above deductions, the Capital Structure of a Bank will show following position: